Diet food: Process

 The process of making a diet version of a food usually requires finding an adequate low-food-energy substitute for some high-food-energy ingredient.
-This can be as simple as replacing some or all of the food's sugar with a sugar substitute as is common with diet soft drinks such as Coca-Cola (for example Diet Coke).
+This can be as simple as replacing some or all of the food's sugar with a sugar substitute as is common with diet soft drinks such as Coca-Cola (for example Diet Coke), or substituting water.
 In some snacks, the food may be baked instead of fried thus reducing the food energy.
 In other cases, low-fat ingredients may be used as replacements.

 In whole grain foods, the high fiber content effectively displaces some of the starch component of the flour.
 Since certain kinds of fibers have no food energy, this results in a moderate energy reduction.
 Another process relies on the intentional addition of other reduced-food-energy ingredients, such as resistant starch or dietary fiber, to replace part of the flour and achieve a more significant energy reduction.